 FAMILY MEALS HELP BUILD HEALTHY KIDS

-Studies show that parents and teenagers alike think that family meals are important and enjoyable.
+Studies show that parents and children alike think that family meals are important and enjoyable.
 There are many benefits, both social and health-related, that a family can expect when family mealtimes are part of the regular routine.
-Aim for sharing at least four family meals per week, which may include other mealtimes besides the dinner meal, and try to include your child in mealtime preparation.
-Not only will you help him learn useful skills, you'll help create memories to last a lifetime.
+Aim for sharing at least four family meals per week, which may include other mealtimes besides the dinner meal, and try to include your children in mealtime preparation.
+Not only will you help them learn useful skills, you’ll help them create memories to last a lifetime.

 SPEAK POSITIVELY ABOUT THE FOOD YOU ARE EATING